 While being focused on keeping your home warm and comfortable during the winter months, you could overlook the dangers of carbon monoxide.
 This poisonous gas is practically impossible to notice because it is colorless and tasteless.
 Typically, carbon monoxide leaks happen because of cracked or rusted heaters.
 Leaks like this occur specifically as a result of a cracked heat exchanger within the heating unit.
 You should inspect the heat exchanger for any defects.
 What’s more, lack of ventilation can prevent carbon monoxide gases from exiting your home.
 You should also inspect the chimney and top-range vent (above the stove) for blockage.

-Keep Your Furnace in Optimal Condition by Looking to Apollo Heating and Air Conditioning for Expert Service
+Stay ahead of these HVAC Problems by Looking to Apollo Heating and Air Conditioning for Expert Service

 Look to the HVAC experts at Apollo Heating and Air Conditioning to ensure your energy system is in excellent condition for the winter season.
 We are committed to delivering premium quality HVAC service, maintenance, products, and documentation in Kennewick, Pasco, Richland, and beyond!
 Learn more by contacting Apollo Heating and Air Conditioning!
 Call us at (509) 396-COLD (2653).